Call for Workshops

 Main Proposal (2 Pages)

-• Title and brief description of workshop topic and content
+• Title, acronym, and brief description of workshop topic and content

 • Estimate of the number of attendees